jacebrowning/template-django/README.md

 | `DATABASE_URL` | `postgres://USER:PASSWORD@HOST:PORT/NAME` | Specify the database URL for the application to use, following the schema used by [dj_database_url](https://github.com/kennethreitz/dj-database-url#url-schema) |
 | `BUGSNAG_API_KEY` | `<secret>` | Optional API key to enable the Bugsnag integration |

+The generated `Procfile` can use an ASGI web server, if desired.
+Uncomment the `daphne` line and delete all references to `gunicorn`.

 ## Updates

 Checkout the appropriate branch of [template-django-demo](https://github.com/jacebrowning/template-django-demo) and manually merge changes into your project.